Classic Tuna Noodle Casserole

 Instructions

-• Preheat your oven to 350°F (175°C) and lightly coat a 2-quart casserole dish with nonstick cooking spray.
+• Preheat the oven to 350°F and grease a 2-quart casserole dish.

-• Bake in the preheated oven for 25-30 minutes, or until the top is golden brown and the casserole is heated through.
+• Bake 25–30 minutes, until golden and heated through.
+Rest briefly, then serve.

 Notes